 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Ohio sales taxes on the seller.

 Before accepting a resale certificate, a seller should: